Apollo–Soyuz: Background

+U.S.-Soviet Joint Space Mission (1975) Official NASA information film reel.

 The ASTP entailed the docking of an American Apollo command and service module (CSM) with a Soviet Soyuz 7K-TM spacecraft.
 Although the Soyuz was given a mission designation number (Soyuz 19) as part of the ongoing Soyuz programme, its radio call sign was simply "Soyuz" for the duration of the joint mission.
-The Apollo mission was not a numbered mission of the Apollo program, and similarly bore the call sign "Apollo."
-Despite this, the press and NASA have referred to the mission as "Apollo 18," but this should not be confused with the canceled lunar mission.
+The Apollo mission was not a numbered mission of the Apollo program, and similarly bore the call sign "Apollo".
+Despite this, the press and NASA have referred to the mission as "Apollo 18", but this should not be confused with the canceled lunar mission.

+Apollo-Soyuz docking adapter deployed from the Saturn S-IVB upper-stage.

 The Apollo spacecraft was launched with a docking module specially designed to enable the two spacecraft to dock with each other, used only once for this mission.
 The Saturn IB launch vehicle and CSM were surplus material.
 Like the Apollo Lunar Module, the docking module had to be retrieved from the S-IVB upper-stage of the Saturn IB rocket after launch.
 The docking module was designed as both an airlockas the Apollo was pressurized at about 5 psi using pure oxygen, while the Soyuz used a nitrogen/oxygen atmosphere at sea level pressure (about 15 psi)and an adapter, since the surplus Apollo hardware used for the ASTP mission was not equipped with the APAS docking collar jointly developed by NASA and the Academy of Sciences of the Soviet Union for the mission.
 One end of the docking module was attached to the Apollo using the same "probe-and-drogue" docking mechanism used on the Lunar Module and the Skylab space station, while its other end had the APAS docking collar, which Soyuz 19 carried in place of the standard Soyuz/Salyut system of the time.
 The APAS collar fitted onto Soyuz 19 was releasable, allowing the two spacecraft to separate in case of malfunction.